Scientific Name

 Description

-Echeveria 'Doris Taylor' is a beautiful small succulent with short stems and numerous horizontal offsets, forming a nice large clump.
-It grows up to 5 inches (12.5 cm) tall.
-Rosettes are more open than Echeveria setosa.
-The entire plant, including flowers, is covered with glistening hairs, similar to E. setosa but more numerous.
-Leaves are thick, fleshy, spon-shaped, pale green with small red tips in bright sun, up to 3.6 inches (9 cm) long, and up to 1.2 inches (3 cm) wide.
-Flowers are yellow inside, red, shading to yellow outside, and appear in clusters on leafy stalks from spring to fall.
+Echeveria 'Doris Taylor' is a beautiful small succulent with short stems and numerous horizontal offsets, forming a large clump.
+It can grow up to 5 inches (12.5 cm) tall.
+The rosettes are more open than Echeveria setosa.
+The entire plant, including flowers, is covered with glistening hairs, similar to Echeveria setosa but more numerous.
+The leaves are thick, fleshy, spoon-shaped, pale green with small red tips in bright sun, and can measure up to 3.6 inches (9 cm) long and 1.2 inches (3 cm) wide.

 Hardiness